lcaamtb/text_classification_pytorch/README.md

-# text_classification_pytorch
-A Pytorch Implementation of CNN, RNN, LSTM, Self Attention for text classification
+# A Pytorch Implementation of CNN, RNN, LSTM, Self Attention for text classification

-# requirements
+# Requirements
 <ul>
 <li>torch>=0.4.0</li>
 <li>torchtext>=0.2.3</li>
 </ul>

-# file description
+# File description
 <ul>
 <li>hparams.py includes all hyper parameters that are needed in models</li>
 <li>main.py includes train and evaluationg procedures for a specific model</li>